MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpComplianceRule.md

 This parameter uses the basic syntax `@(@{Name="SensitiveInformationType1";[minCount="Value"],@{Name="SensitiveInformationType2";[minCount="Value"],...)`.
 For example, `@(@{Name="U.S. Social Security Number (SSN)"; minCount="2"},@{Name="Credit Card Number"})`.
 Example for sensitivity label: `@(@{operator = "And"; groups = @(@{operator="Or";name="Default";labels=@(@{name="Confidential";type="Sensitivity"})})})`.

 Use the Get-DLPSensitiveInformationType cmdlet to list the sensitive information types for your organization.
 For more information on sensitive information types, see [What the sensitive information types in Exchange look for](https://docs.microsoft.com/exchange/what-the-sensitive-information-types-in-exchange-look-for-exchange-online-help).

+For an example of advanced syntax, see Example 2 in this topic.

 ```yaml
 Type: PswsHashtable[]